Home Things to Do in EuropeThese Are the 4 Cheapest Airlines to Fly to Europe in 2026

 Here, the Azores connection creates a unique opportunity.
 The “Stopover Azores” program lets you spend up to 7 days in these stunning volcanic islands at no additional airfare cost if you just simply select the multi-city booking option on their official website.
 Imagine hiking past crater lakes and soaking in natural hot springs before continuing to Lisbon or Porto.
 It’s essentially two vacations for the price of one, with the Azores portion often being the more memorable.

 Roundtrip fares from the US to Portugal consistently undercut major carriers, typically running $499-699 to Lisbon or Porto with the Azores hub included as a potential stopover.
-The “Spring Freedom” sale each February often drops prices to $449 roundtrip.
+Azores runs seasonal sales, particularly in late winter and early spring, that can push roundtrip prices down to the $449-499 range.
 Even the Business Class represents exceptional value, frequently pricing around $1,299 roundtrip, which is less than Premium Economy on many competitors.

 [mc4wp_form id=”26333″]